Composing in-apps

-A guide to creating beautiful and efficient in-apps
+A guide to creating beautiful and efficient popups (formerly known as In-app messaging)

 Getting started with in-app messaging is easy